 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

 The School Improvement Plan for Oakman Elementary is continuously reevaluated.
 Students, staff and parents participate in a comprehensive review of student data and collaborate to create a school-wide plan encompassing goals, objectives, strategies, and activities aimed at increasing academic achievement for all students.
-Our current academic goals focus on reading, writing, math All of our goals focus on increasing student achievement and reducing all achievement gaps.
-These goals align with district initiatives and support our North Central Association/Advanc-Ed Systems-Level Accreditation status that was awarded in 2013 and that will be in effect through June of 2018.
+Our current academic goals focus on reading, writing, and math.
+All of our goals focus on increasing student achievement and reducing all achievement gaps.
+These goals align with district initiatives, district strategic plan and support our North Central Association/AdvancEd Systems-Level Accreditation status that was awarded in 2018 which is in effect through June of 2023.

-Oakman Elementary is currently in the fourth year of the five year School Improvement Plan.
-Our school improvement goals for 2016-17 Are: All students will improve their reading comprehension skills across all content areas; All students will show appropriate growth in arithmetic, computation processes, and problem solving skills, and All students will demonstrate improvement in their writing skills across all content areas.
+Oakman Elementary is currently in the final year of the five year School Improvement Plan.
+Our school improvement goals for 2019-20 are: All students will improve their reading comprehension skills across all content areas; All students will show appropriate growth in arithmetic, computation processes, and problem solving skills, and All students will demonstrate improvement in their writing skills across all content areas.

-According to MI-School data, five year trend data indicates an increase in student achievement in math and reading.
-Data review revealed That we have met proficiency targets in ELA, Math, & Social Studies but not Science for all subgroups except the bottom 3o % as measured by the M-STEP.
-However, our plan is to continue to work with our students in small groups and offer as many opportunities as possible to accelerate the growth of all of our students.
-Additional district NWEA data show students gaining in mathematics, reading, language and science.
+According to MI-School data, five year trend data indicates an increase in student proficiency index in math and reading.
+Data review revealed that we have met proficiency targets in ELA and Math for all subgroups excluding the bottom 30% as measured by the M-STEP.
+According to the MI School Data Index report 2018-19, our EL progress percentage target was met by all students.

-Currently We expect and achieve 100% participation during Parent Teacher Conferences as has been the case for the past six years at Oakman Elementary.
-If parents are unable to meet during parent teacher conferences an alternate day and time are agreed to by teacher and parents.
+Currently we expect to achieve 100% participation during Parent Teacher Conferences as has been the case in previous years at Oakman Elementary.
+If parents are unable to meet during parent teacher conferences an alternate day and time are agreed to by the teacher and parents.

 Each year we strive to make Oakman School a place where every student feels safe and cared for while receiving a top notch education.
 Moving forward, our learning plan will always include all stakeholders and draws on our community support while following the vision of our district… Students first… Inspire, Educate, Celebrate.